PetzJohannes/zabbix-dash/README.md

 ## Tested Zabbix API versions
 - 2.4.6
-but should work with all newer zabbix version
+- Should work with all newer zabbix version

 # Install
 To use this dashboard, clone the repository and upload the files to a web server.
 That's all and should work.
 Now you can log in your Zabbix by typing the user name, password, and Zabbix url in the login form.